EngJay/vault2git/README.md

 ## About

-The vault2git project provides a simple command line tool for migrating a [SourceGear Vault](http://www.sourcegear.com/vault/) project to a [Git](https://git-scm.com/) repository.
+The vault2git gem provides a simple command line tool for migrating a [SourceGear Vault](http://www.sourcegear.com/vault/) project to a [Git](https://git-scm.com/) repository.

-This fork of the original Ruby port by @slamotte updates the dependencies to current, adds quality control, converts the script to a RubyGem, and will add additional features in subsequent releases.
+This fork of the original Ruby script by [@slamotte](https://github.com/slamotte/vault2git) updates the dependencies to current, adds quality control, converts the script to a gem available from the [RubyGems repostiory](https://rubygems.org/), and will add a few additional features in subsequent releases.

 Ultimately, the aim is to provide a simple to use, high-quality command line tool for migrating a project from SourceGear Vault to Git in high-scrutiny contexts.
 The key new feature planned is automatic validation of a migration by generating and comparing hashes of each Vault check-in against the correpsonding Git commit.

 ### Process

-Given a Vault project path, it creates a new Git repository, fetches the list of Vault check-ins, then iterates through each of the check-ins performing the following steps:
+Given a Vault project path, vault2git creates a new Git repository, fetches the list of Vault check-ins, then iterates through each of the check-ins performing the following steps:

 - clear out the Git repository folder (except `.git*` files)
 - fetch the current check-in's files from Vault
 - add and commit the files to Git, including a commit message that is either the message associated with the Vault check-in or its metadata.

 The comments written to Git include the original Vault comments (if any) plus a one-liner containing the original Vault version number, check-in time, etc. The original Vault check-in time is used as the commit's time.

 ### Built With